TejaswinSingh/gpt_scraper/README.md

 You can resolve it by making the following changes to the '__init__.py' file in "undetected_chromedriver" library.
 If you're using VSCode, follow these steps:

 1. Hover over the file name in the error output above.
 An option "Open file in editor" will appear, click on it.
-2. Go to line number 748:
+2. Now the file is opened, go to line number 748:

 Python code
 ```python